JozoSlejko/ghost-azure/README.md

 ### Disaster recovery

-In regards to disaster recovery, the solution design supports deployment of
+In regards to disaster recovery, the solution design supports deployment of.